tariqdaouda/Mariana/README.rst

 Cloning layers
 ==============

-Mariana allows you to clone layers so you can train a model, extract one of it's layers, and use it in another model.
+Mariana allows you to clone layers so you can train a model, extract one of it's layers, and use it for another model.

 .. code:: python